cerner/eslint-config-terra/README.md

 ## What is Eslist?

 [ESlint](https://eslint.org/) is a pluggable linting utility for JavaScript and JSX.

+Features:
-It extends the  [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), which exports ESLint rules, including rules for ECMAScript 6+ and React.
-Additionally, `eslint-config-terra` utilizes the [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat) plugin to check if the syntax used is supported by the browsers being targeted.
+- extends the  [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), which exports ESLint rules, including rules for ECMAScript 6+ and React.
+- checks syntax for targeted browsers support via the [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat).
 It is recommended to use Terra's targeted browsers which are specified by the [browserslist-config-terra](https://github.com/cerner/browserslist-config-terra) module.
+- defines the browser and jest environment
+- defines enzyme globals for `shallow`, `render` and `mount` for jest testing

 ## Installation